 Examples are divided by language.
-Please list examples under the language being translated into
+Please list examples under the language being translated into, rather than the language translated from.

 - The Arabic dub of Digimon referred to the show as a title that translated to "Digital Heroes", as (apparently) the translators didn't like the word "monster".
 Curiously Pokémon (which is short for Pocket Monsters) didn't receive a similar fate.
 More than likely due to "Pocket Heroes" having more than a few double meanings.